 There have been so many aspects of my life that have helped to find more meaning.
 I grew up with my mother, who used to be a fashion journalist and later became an art historian.
-She told me about these incredible and wonderful stories from the 70s and 80s, stories about Richard Avalon and Diana Vreeland as well as how she met Westwood in her early days.
+She told me about these incredible and wonderful stories from the 70 and 80er years, such as Richard Avalon and Diana Vreeland and how she had met Westwood in her early days.

 "Combined with my travels during my studies of philosophy, where I met so many women communicating their stories through fabrics, I began to realize how meaningful our clothes are."

 A few years ago, I had my eye-catching moment: during college, I had my only modeling job for one of the fast-fashion giants, and in the end, they gave me a t-shirt.
 A few months later, I happened to meet a woman in the slums of India who worked in one of the factories where the company I modeled for produced their articles.

-These women had to work 16 hours at a time, they could not even go to the bathroom and therefore had to wear diapers.
+These women had to work for 16 hours straight, they couldn't even go to the toilet, so they had to wear diapers.
 They lived next to the polluted river, where the company processed their textiles with chemicals.
-Istopped modeling and changed my view of the clothes I wore.
-Every day, I took steps to spread that awareness.
+I stopped modeling and changed my view of the clothes I was wearing.
+I took steps daily to spread this awareness.

 3. The circular economy is important for your collections, can you tell us more about the fabrics and materials you use?

 Given the large mass currently produced by the fashion industry and the incredible amount of waste that resulted from it, it was clear to me that I didn't want to use any more resources.
 At the same time, I wanted to contribute to the livelihood of women and artisans in rural and developing countries.
 5 years ago I stopped buying fast fashion and mass-produced goods.
 Through my travels I got to know great families along the Silk Road.